How much does a DJ cost?

 These types of DJs understand that their role is about so much more than just playing good music; their job is to make sure everything goes smoothly both on the day of and in the time leading up to your wedding.
 You’ll find tons of five-star reviews for these companies for a good reason—they deliver.

-You can equate it to eating at a five- star restaurant.
+You can equate it to eating at a five-star restaurant.
 You can expect the highest level of skill, professional service and attention to detail at every step of the way; they have a good reputation for a reason.
-Just like Airwaves, companies in this category are often a larger, more established DJ company with a team of DJs and support staff, as well as thorough systems in place to provide a quality experience throughout the entire planning process and on the day of your wedding.
+Just like Airwaves, companies in this category are often larger, more established DJ services companies with a team of DJs and support staff, as well as thorough systems in place to provide a quality experience throughout the entire planning process and on the day of your wedding.

 Wedding Specialist DJs are the best option when it comes to ensuring that you get everything that you want in your DJ (plus a lot that you didn’t even know you want).
 They will take the time to consult with you, find out more about your wedding, your vision and your style, and then follow through with their promises.
 Now that’s not to say that every single DJ that charges more is a Wedding Specialist DJ, but “you get what you pay for,” definitely applies to wedding DJs.